tsfpga/tsfpga/doc/sphinx/simulation.rst

 -------------------------------

 There is a class available in tsfpga for handling the IP cores that shall be included in the simulation project.
-From your list of modules it will create a Vivado project with all the IP cores.
+From the list of modules it will create a Vivado project with all the IP cores.
 This project shall then be used to generate the simulation models for the IP cores, which shall then be added to the simulation project.

 .. note::
-    You must follow the :ref:`folder structure <ip_cores_folder>` for this to work.
+    The :ref:`folder structure <ip_cores_folder>` must be followed for this to work.

 .. autoclass:: tsfpga.vivado_ip_cores.VivadoIpCores()
     :members:

     .. automethod:: __init__

-Adding IP cores to your simulation project can be done like this:
+Adding IP cores to a simulation project can be done like this:

 .. code-block:: python
-    :caption: Adding Vivado IP cores to your simulation project in ``simulate.py``.
+    :caption: Adding Vivado IP cores to a simulation project in ``simulate.py``.

     from tsfpga.vivado_ip_cores import VivadoIpCores
     from vunit.vivado.vivado import create_compile_order_file, add_from_compile_order_file